bartmika/bartlomiejmika-hugo/content/post/2021/how-to-build-an-api-server-in-go-part-3-postgres-database.md

 ---
-title: "How to write a webserver in Golang using only the std net/http - Part 3"
+title: "How to Build an API Server in Go - Part 3: Postgres Database"
 subtitle: "Learn how to implement the database layer for your webserver"
 date: 2021-01-30T00:02:30-04:00
 draft: false